Introduction to PostgreSQL Show Databases

 Syntax of PostgreSQL Show Databases

-Given below are the syntax:
+Given below is the syntax:

 \l or \list